Dissolving a company

 As one of the most common causes of the dissolution of a company, failure to comply with statutory filing requirements will lead to a proposal for the company to be formally struck off the register.

 Companies that have been dissolved for this reason can apply for an administrative restoration.
-Contact us today for further information on this.
+Contact Companies House for assistance.

 Applying for a voluntary dissolution